 But, in the book edited by Ian English entitled “Home by Christmas?”
 John Langrishe is confusingly referred to as Peter who, in Chapter 4 of that book: The March Out – First days of Freedom, he quoted as saying “We exchanged our relatively comfortable and ordered existence for a rough and uncertain way of life.”

-And, interestingly for me, this story parallels a similar start to my own father’s ‘Long Walk from Fontanellato’ as the route passes through much of the same countryside heading south west after crossing the main road between Parma and Milan and bypassing Fidenza and passing close by the villages of Villora and Varsi, both destinations my Mum and Dad visited in 1952.
+And, interestingly for me, this story parallels a similar start to my own father’s ‘Long Walk from Fontanellato’ as the route passes through much of the same countryside that he must have negotiated heading south west after crossing the main road between Parma and Milan and passing close by the villages of Villora and Varsi, both destinations my Mum and Dad visited in 1952.

-And so they “came to the village of Villora” and now I’m wondering if my Dad had already settled into this village as John and his team (I think then comprising Jerry and Mac?) came up against strong opposition.
+And so they “came to the village of Villora”…. and now I’m wondering if my Dad had already settled into this village as John and his team, now made up of himself together with Capt.
+D.V.G. (‘Buck’) Buchanan R.A., Lt.
+J.M.
+(John) Eadie, R.A., and Lt.
+V.A. (‘Bunny’) Buist, R.A.C., who came up against strong opposition for assistance.
 And what are the chances of this group of four strong ex-prisoners being my Dad, Mike Goldingham, John Meares and Paddy Bruen?

 But John’s story also provides a few hints as to how PG 49 at Fontanellato was populated.
 And it starts off by providing details of his capture on the “Gazala Line” about 20 miles west of Tobruk on 1st June 1942, exactly one month before Dad’s capture at Deir el Shein on 1st July 1942!